developer-az/portfolio/README.md

 This repository contains the source code for my personal portfolio website, showcasing my work, skills, and experience as a software engineer and web designer.
 The website features a modern, responsive design with smooth animations and interactive elements.

+## Credits & Inspiration

+This portfolio's landing page design and interactions were inspired by:

+- **Original Portfolio**: [Dennis Snellenberg](https://dennissnellenberg.com/) - Award-winning designer whose portfolio concept served as inspiration
+- [Awwwards Landing Page](https://blog.olivierlarose.com/tutorials/awwwards-landing-page) by Olivier Larose (July 23, 2023) - The implementation approach for the interactive text reveal effect was adapted from this tutorial

 ## Features

 - **Modern Design**: Clean, minimalist interface with a focus on content